munemshams/iGenics-Retail-Sales-Database/README.md

 -Developed clear, year-segmented dashboards using matplotlib, highlighting net income of $188,184 in 2024 and $169,276 in 2025 (Jan-Jul) and enabling direct comparison of profitability trends to guide data-driven decision-making

--Did not include the original datasets due to concerns related to leaking proprietary data but included the cleaned and scaled dataset for demonstration purposes
+-Did not include the original datasets for concerns related to leaking proprietary data but included the cleaned and scaled dataset for demonstration purposes